TrinityChristiana/favameal-django-template-fb/README.md

 ## Setup

 1. Clone the repository to a directory of your choosing.
-2. Start the virtual environment with `pipenv install && pipenv shell`
+1. Start the virtual environment with `pipenv install && pipenv shell`
-3. Load the migrations: `python3 manage.py migrate`
+1. Load the migrations: `python3 manage.py migrate`
-4. Load the fixtures: `python3 manage.py loaddata fixtures`
+1. Load the fixtures: `python3 manage.py loaddata fixtures`
-5. Consider creating a new user so you know what the password is.
-Then login with Postman or Thunder Client, so you can grab the auth token for the next part.
-You'll need to include it in your request header.
-6. Verify that the current functionality _(list below)_ works.
+1. Verify that the current functionality _(list below)_ works.

 ## Current Capabilities